kymwithay/Instagram/README.md

 - [ ] Style the feed to look like the real Instagram feed (+1pt)
 - [ ] User can use a tab bar to switch between all "Instagram" posts and posts published only by the user.
 AKA, tabs for Home Feed and Profile (+2pt)
 - [ ] Add a custom camera using the CameraManager library (+1pt)
-- [ ] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling (+2pt)
+- [x] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling (+2pt)
 - [ ] Show the username and creation time for each post using section headers (+1pt)
    - If you use TableView Section Headers to display the the username and creation time, you'll get "sticky headers" similar to the actual Instagram app.
+   [z] Add a custom camera using the CameraManager library (+1pt)
 - [ ] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse (+1pt)
 - User Profiles:
    - [ ] Allow the logged in user to add a profile photo (+2pt)